Rabbit Hood: Plot

 Bugs Bunny finds himself entangled in the lush surroundings of the King's domain.
 As he attempts to silence an alarm triggered by his pilfering of carrots, he is apprehended by the Sheriff of Nottingham.
 Facing the grim prospect of torture, Bugs is saved by the timely arrival of Little John, who introduces him to Robin Hood, though the famed outlaw fails to materialize.

 In a series of comical misdirections, Bugs outwits the Sheriff, first by fabricating the imminent arrival of the king, then by selling him the Royal Rose Garden under false pretenses.
 Angered by Bugs' deceptions, the Sheriff seeks revenge, only to further embarrass himself by mistaking Bugs for the king in a farcical knighting ceremony.

 Despite narrowly escaping the Sheriff's wrath, Bugs finds himself in another predicament when the Sheriff's arrow grazes him while attempting to flee over the garden wall.
 Little John's repeated attempts to introduce the elusive Robin Hood fall flat, as the outlaw fails to show up.
-Bugs, skeptical of Robin's existence, mocks Little John, only to be surprised when the real Robin Hood, portrayed by Errol Flynn, makes a dramatic entrance.
+Bugs, skeptical of Robin's existence, mocks Little John, only to be surprised when the real Robin Hood (portrayed by Errol Flynn) makes a dramatic entrance and quotes "Welcome to Sherwood".
+Then Bugs quotes "Meh, that's silly.
+It couldn't be him."

 Production notes

 Rabbit Hood is the last Warner Bros. cartoon released during creator Leon Schlesinger's lifetime.

 Rabbit Hood is one of the few Bugs Bunny cartoons to receive a Blue Ribbon reissue.
 Strangely, while the shorts' technical credits remain, the Bugs Bunny in card before the title card was removed.
 Hot Cross Bunny, Knights Must Fall and Homeless Hare are the other three cartoons with this distinction.

-Rabbit Hood is the origin of the infamous "knighting" exchange, where Bugs Bunny is dressed up like a king, and proceeds to pound the Sheriff's head with his scepter while dispensing an oddball title with each strike:
+Rabbit Hood is the origin of the famous "knighting" exchange, where Bugs Bunny is dressed up like a king, and proceeds to pound the Sheriff's head with his scepter while dispensing an oddball title with each strike: